FKnottenbelt/Docker_for_rails/notes/notes.md

    dir to /usr/src/app/  Nb current= wherever the dockerfile is
 - `WORKDIR /usr/src/app` cd into /usr/src/app
 - `RUN bundle install` which we want to do from inside our app dir
+- `CMD ["bin/rails", "s", "-b", "0.0.0.0"]` default command to run when a container is started form the image.
+Here we start the rails server and bind to all ip adressed (to give access to local host that rails listens to)

 ```
 FROM ruby:2.6